ryanburda/buf-mark/README.md

 vim.o.statusline = '%f %m %=%{v:lua.buf_mark_current}'
 ```

-## Extras
+## Status

-### `buf-mark.extras.info`
+### `buf-mark.status`

-The `buf-mark.extras.info` module provides a function to display buffer marks for currently open buffers.
+The `buf-mark.status` module provides a function to display buffer marks for currently open buffers.
 This is useful for integrating buf-mark information into statuslines, tablines, or other UI components.

 **Features:**
 - Shows marks for buffers that are currently open